Anne Linnet: Personal life

 Anne Linnet passed her studentereksamen at Århus Statsgymnasium (A-level equivalent) and went on to obtain a degree from the Royal Academy of Music, Århus.
 She is a bisexual and has been in a romantic relationship with both males and females.
 From 1974 to 1985, she was married to the jazz musician Holger Laumann, whom she had lived together with since 1971.
 They had two children; Eva (Evamaria) and Jan Martin (Sean), now named Marcus.
 Anne Linnet's grief from the aftermath of her father's death from a blood clot in 1979 at age 58, as well as the divorce from Laumann in 1985 left her in shambles, she described to the magazine Gaffa in 2015, where she also stated: "The processing of grief in Marquis de Sade was a bit like this: if you pinch your arm so that it hurts, you don't feel so much that it also hurts somewhere else.
 It is often the case that other pain can trigger a kind of standstill in relation to the original grief."

 Linnet is also the mother of Alexander Theo Linnet, whom she had with Mads Buhl Nielsen in 1988.
 On 6 June 2010, BT reported that Anne Linnet had signed a partnership and awaited children with 22-year-old Tessa Franck.
 On 31 July 2010, Tessa Franck Linnet gave birth to a daughter named Isolde Elisabeth Franck Linnet.
 Alexander followed a musical life like his mother and is known as Xander and his single "Det burde ikk være sådan her" topped the Danish Singles Charts in 2011.
 Linnet also has two adopted Romanian-born children, Peter and Maria.
 On 19 April 2013, Tessa gave birth to a boy named Nemo.
 In December 2013, Anne Linnet announced that the couple had separated.
-Anne Linnet married 38 years younger Kathrine Kjær, which she had been in a relationship with since 2017.
+Anne Linnet married 38 years younger Kathrine Kjær, whom she had been in a relationship with since 2017.
 They were divorced in 2022.